mparker2/mparker_phd_thesis/introduction/text.md

 \label{ssec:plant_dev}

-Given the evolutionarily ancient role of G4s in phloem development [@Cho2018], it is plausible that molecular mechanisms involving G4s are central to many plant development pathways.
+Given the evolutionarily ancient role of G4s in phloem development [@Cho2018], iIt is plausible that molecular mechanisms involving G4s are central to many plant development pathways [@Cho2018; @Nakagawa2012].
 Nakagawa et al. analysed the effects of the G4 binding agents NMM and Berberine on Arabidopsis development, and found that both drugs caused defects in leaf polarity [@Nakagawa2012].
 Furthermore, plants with double mutations in the genes *ASYMMETRIC LEAVES 1* and *2* were hypersensitive to G4 binding agents [@Nakagawa2012].

 ### Stress Response

 \label{ssec:plant_stress}

 Analysis by Mullen et al. identified that the greatest enrichment of two tetrads in the Arabidopsis genome was inside genic regions, and that these PG4s might form in mRNA [@Mullen2010].
 Furthermore, they demonstrated that many two tetrad PG4s are only strongly stable in high potassium concentrations, and postulated that these might act as molecular switches sensing environmental salt concentrations [@Mullen2012].
 Since cellular potassium concentrations are increased from around 100mM to as much as 600mM during osmotic stresses (e.g. drought stress) [@Walker1996; @Hummel2010], they suggested that drought stress responsive genes could contain these molecular switches.
 Yadav et al. found that 16% of the Arabidopsis genome is drought responsive, and of these, 45% contain PG4s [@Yadav2017].
-Analysis of the *Z. mays* genome by Andorf et al. has also shown that PG4s are enriched in a number of gene ontology classes involved in stress response, including hypoxia and nutrient deprivation responsive genes [@Andorf2014].
+Analysis of the *Z. mays* genome by Andorf et al. has also shown that PG4s are indeed enriched in a number of gene ontology classes involved in stress response, including hypoxia response and nutrient deprivation responsive genes [@Andorf2014].

 \newpage

 ## Summary

 \label{ssec:intro_summary}

 There is now clear evidence for the *in vivo* function of DNA and RNA G4s in a wide range of molecular processes, including genome stability, replication, transcription, mRNA processing, and translation.
 In this thesis, we will introduce a new method for the detection of DNA and RNA G4s, using information learned from high throughput sequencing datasets [@Chambers2015; @Kwok2016].
 We will then apply this and other methods to the detection of PG4s in the Arabidopsis genome, and identify their enrichment in various genic features including 5'UTRs and CDSs.
 Finally, we will attempt to identify the effect of G4 stabilisation on Arabidopsis gene expression by treating plants with the G4 binding agent NMM.
 We will attempt to shed some light on whether the G4 rich genes affected by NMM are naturally regulated through G4 dependent mechanisms.